deutranium/deutranium.github.io/content/about/_index.md

 - **CAPTL** - Frontend Developer\
 <sup>December 2020 - February 2021</sup>\
 Worked with the early stage [startup](https://www.linkedin.com/company/captl/about/) to create their SaaS platform from scratch in a team of two.
-Used React to implement different webapp components based on Figma mockups
+Used React to implement different webapp components based on Figma mockups.

 - **CareYear** - Frontend Developer\
 <sup>December 2019 - April 2020</sup>\
-Implemented different visual algorithms related to mathematics, physics and computer science for a webapp to be used by educators to create animated educational videos
+Implemented different visual algorithms related to mathematics, physics and computer science for a webapp that can be used by educators to create animated educational videos.

 ## Talks and Workshops
 - **Building Custom Components with Tensorflow Extended** at **[Google](https://about.google/)** on **July 21, 2022**.
-Slide deck and presentation for the same has been published on an internal website as a part of a global tech talks initiative!
+Slide deck and presentation for the same have been published on an internal website for Global Tech Talks initiative!
 - **Introduction to MLOps and Tensorflow Exntended** at **[Felicity@IIIT-Hyderabad](https://felicity.iiit.ac.in/workshops)** on **March 20, 2022**.
-Presented as a part of college's annual tech and cultural fest!
+Presented as a part of college's annual tech and cultural fest - Felicity.

 <!-- ## Projects
 You may view my projects **[here](/projects)** -->

 ## Awards and Honours
-- **[Zonta International Women in Tech Scholar](https://www.zonta.org/Web/Programs/Education/Women_in_Technology_Scholarship.aspx):** One of the 20 scholars from all over the world!
+- **[Zonta International Women in Tech Scholar](https://www.zonta.org/Web/Programs/Education/Women_in_Technology_Scholarship.aspx):** One of 20 scholars from all over the world
 - **Merit List [Monsoon 2020]** at IIIT Hyderabad
 - **Merit List [Spring 2020]** at IIIT Hyderabad
-- **[vGHC Student Scholarship](https://ghc.anitab.org/attend/scholarships/academics/):** Selected as one of about 1300 scholars from all over the world to attend the (virtual) Grace Hopper Celebration 2021 organised by AnitaB.org
+- **[vGHC Student Scholarship](https://ghc.anitab.org/attend/scholarships/academics/):** Selected as one of ~1300 scholars from all over the world to attend the (virtual) Grace Hopper Celebration 2021 organised by AnitaB.org
-- **[WiCyS (Women in CyberSecurity) Student Scholarship](https://www.wicys.org/events/wicys-2022/):** Selected as one of the 750 global scholars to attend the largest women in cybersecurity conference worldwide (WiCyS 2022) in Cleveland, OH.
-Could not attend due to COVID fears
+- **[WiCyS (Women in CyberSecurity) Student Scholarship](https://www.wicys.org/events/wicys-2022/):** Selected as one of 750 global scholars to attend the largest women in cybersecurity conference (WiCyS 2022) in Cleveland, OH.
+Could not attend due to COVID restrictions.
-- **[Generation Google Scholar 2021](https://buildyourfuture.withgoogle.com/scholarships/generation-google-scholarship-apac/):** Selected as **one of the 70 scholars** for the 2021 Generation Google Scholarship (Asia Pacific region)
+- **[Generation Google Scholar 2021](https://buildyourfuture.withgoogle.com/scholarships/generation-google-scholarship-apac/):** Selected as **one of the 70 scholars** for 2021 Generation Google Scholarship (Asia Pacific region)
-- **[Google Code-In 2017](https://drive.google.com/file/d/0B11f3dEvKGEJSHM0NkVnMjVFaHotWUxVWmtZcmZYTHFMbnp3/view?usp=sharing):** **Finalist** with the Liquid Galaxy Lab open soruce organisation
+- **[Google Code-In 2017](https://drive.google.com/file/d/0B11f3dEvKGEJSHM0NkVnMjVFaHotWUxVWmtZcmZYTHFMbnp3/view?usp=sharing):** **Global Finalist** with Liquid Galaxy Lab
-- **NTSE Scholar 2017:** Received scholarship during class XI and XII by the Government of Haryana
+- **NTSE Scholar 2017:** Received scholarship from the Government of Haryana for classes XI and XII

 ## Extra-Curriculars and Committees
 - **September 2020 - January 2022:** [Open Source Developers' Group, IIIT Hyderabad](https://github.com/OSDG-IIITH) - *Administrator*